 It is the policy of the IACET Board to maintain and encourage its directors, officers, other volunteers and employees to maintain the highest standards of ethics and propriety in all IACET activities.
 The Board has adopted a formal Conflict of Interest policy (Appendix E1) for the guidance of its directors, officers, other volunteers and employees to promote adherence to the ethical standards maintained by the Board.

 It shall be required of each new director, officer, other leadership group volunteer and selected staff shall review and attest to their receipt of the Conflict of Interest Policy immediately upon assumption of his or her responsibilities.
 Appendix E2 provides a form for reporting potential conflicts of interest and can be provided to the CEO or Chairman as needed.

+Board members are prohibited from simultaneously holding a position on the IACET Commission and shall resign their post as Commission member prior to being considered for a Board position.
+IACET Employees are prohibited from serving in voting a voting capacity on the Board, Council or Commission.

 Appeals Process